Dean151/Dean-Blog/_posts/2018-01-31-how-anyone-could-feed-my-cat.markdown

 But that solution made the machine unusable: impossible to change the schedule or trigger a meal from my phone anymore.
 So I decided to continue the reverse engineering of my machine in order to implement my own secure API to use it! (crazy right?)

-I looked for my Raspberry Pi, that was getting some dust in a drawer, and setted up a Wi-Fi hotspot with it.
+I looked for my [Raspberry Pi][raspberry-pi], that was getting some dust in a drawer, and setted up a [Wi-Fi hotspot][hotspot-pi] with it.

 That allowed me to look the way my cat feeder was communicating with the outside world.
 I found out that the only address it was communicating with was `47.90.203.137`.